Top Portugal Tours & Vacations 2024/2025 [reviews & photos]

 Portuguese Culture

 Looking for European culture?
-Private and small-group Portugal tours are a sure way to experience the country’s three official European Capitals of Culture: Lisbon, Porto and Guimarães.
-These cities and the rest of the country have been heavily influenced by many cultures over the centuries - Phoenician, Sephardic Jewish, Moorish, Germaic and Celtic to name a few.
+Private and small-group Portugal tours are a sure way to experience the country's three official European Capitals of Culture: Lisbon, Porto, and Guimarães.
+Many cultures — Phoenician, Sephardic Jewish, Moorish, Germaic, and Celtic to name a few — have heavily influenced these cities and the rest of the country over the centuries.

-There’s a renaissance of the arts on the rise here.
-Today’s Portugal art tours open travelers’ eyes to tucked-away local art exhibitions in smaller cities, trendy art galleries like the Arte AFK in Lisbon and university museums in Coimbra.
+• Arts: There's a renaissance of the arts on the rise here.
+Portugal art tours introduce travelers to lesser-known local art exhibitions in smaller cities, trendy art galleries like the Arte AFK in Lisbon, and university museums in Coimbra.

-Bookworms are in for a delight on a Portugal tour - celebrated Portugeuse literary figures include Luís Vaz de Camões of the 16th century, Fernando Pessoa and the more recent José Saramago.
-Ask your Portugal tour guide to include a visit to Porto’s Lello bookstore just to view its incredible staircase - or time your trip to Portugal with the Lisbon Book Fair each June.
+• Literature: Bookworms are in for a delight on a Portugal tour — ask your Portugal tour guide to include a visit to Porto's Lello bookstore to view its incredible staircase or time your trip to Portugal with the Lisbon Book Fair each June.

-You won’t leave Portugal without a taste for fado and folk music.
-Fado means “destiny” or “fate” and you’ll quickly see why - the lyrics and tunes you’ll hear are most often associated with longing and homesickness.
-When you see a performance of this most important form of music during your Portugal vacation, it is polite to applaud (if in Lisbon), or quietly clear your throat (if in Coimbra).
+• Folk Music: Remember to get a taste of fado and folk music on your Portugal trip.
+Fado means "destiny" or "fate," and you'll quickly see why — the lyrics and tunes you'll hear are most often associated with longing and homesickness.
+During a fado performance on your Portugal vacation, it's polite to applaud (if in Lisbon) or quietly clear your throat (if in Coimbra).
 Fado is so interwoven into Portuguese life that it is on the UNESCO Intangible Cultural Heritage List.

-Sports fans, worry not.
-Your Portugal tour guide can lead you straight to the arena or a pub that is showing the latest futebol (or soccer) match - another standby of Portuguese culture.
-Undoubtedly the most popular sport in Portugal, futebol has been here since 1903 when the oldest club, Boavista, was founded.
-The country’s national team ranks quite highly by FIFA - and if you’re not already familiar, Cristiano Ronaldo will become a household name after your trip to Portugal.
+• Sports: Futebol (or soccer) is the most popular sport in Portugal, with the oldest club, Boavista, having been here since 1903.
+The country's national team ranks quite highly by FIFA, and Cristiano Ronaldo will become a household name after your trip to Portugal.

-Before the sightseeing begins each morning of your escorted Portugal tour, take a moment to savor the cafe culture of the country.
-Local residents flock to their favorite haunts to catch up, read the paper or watch the news and prepare for the day ahead.
-It’s the perfect, and easiest, way to feel like a local in Portugal.
+• Cafe Culture: Each morning of your escorted Portugal tour, take a moment to enjoy the country's cafe culture.
+Locals flock to their favorite haunts to catch up, read the paper, or watch the news as they prepare for the day ahead.
+It's the perfect and easiest way to feel like a local in Portugal.

-Portuguese culture emanates from its year-round holidays and celebrations, most of which revolve around food.
-No matter what time of year you visit Portugal on a private tour, you’ll have the chance to party with the locals, celebrating everything from wine to cheese to garlic.
+In Portuguese culture, holidays and celebrations mostly revolve around food.
+No matter what time of year you visit Portugal, you'll have the chance to party with the locals, celebrating everything from wine to cheese to garlic.

-Carnaval is a big deal here, and runs for several days leading up to Lent (not just on Fat Tuesday), with parades, singing and dancing taking over the streets.
-Summer Portugal tours may coincide with several saint days (for Saints Anthony, John and Peter) in June - look for weddings, fireworks and don’t be surprised if someone uses a toy plastic hammer to “hammer good luck into you”!
+Carnaval is a big deal here and runs for several days leading up to Lent (not just on Fat Tuesday), with parades, singing, and dancing taking over the streets.
+Summer Portugal tours may coincide with several saint days (for Saints Anthony, John, and Peter) in June—expect weddings and fireworks, and don't be surprised if someone uses a toy plastic hammer to "hammer good luck into you"!

-Portugal is a predominantly Roman-Catholic country and as such, the Christmas holidays are celebrated with much pomp and circumstance.
-Holiday tours to Portugal may include the chance to attend Midnight Mass, try a treat of fried pumpkin dough or, later, on the Feast of the Epiphany in early January, tuck into a Bolo Rei, or King Cake, inside of which small treats are placed to be found.
+Portugal is a predominantly Roman-Catholic country, so the Christmas holidays are celebrated with much pomp.
+Holiday tours to Portugal may include attending Midnight Mass — try a treat of fried pumpkin dough — or, later, on the Feast of the Epiphany in early January, dig into a Bolo Rei or King Cake to find small treats tucked inside them.

 Food and Wine

-1. Bacalhau (Codfish) - A dish traditionally enjoyed by Portuguese people on Christmas Eve, this flaky and delicious whitefish is best enjoyed when it’s made simply.
+• Bacalhau (Codfish): This flaky and delicious whitefish is a dish traditionally enjoyed by Portuguese people on Christmas Eve.
 A classic recipe involves olive oil, lemon, and onions.
-Bacalhau is also commonly dried and salted, which makes for a great pick me up snack during your Portugal tour!
+Bacalhau is also commonly dried and salted, which makes for a great pick-me-up snack during your Portugal tour!

-2. Alheira (Portuguese sausage) - Something as simple as sausage couldn’t possibly be historically interesting could it?
-Think again.
+• Alheira (Portuguese sausage): Would you think something as simple as sausage could be historically interesting?
 Alheira represents a food that helped thousands of people practice their religion in secret in the late 1400s.
 When the Jewish population of Portugal was expelled, many groups escaped to refuge in the Trás-os-Montes region, where this sausage hails from.
+Authentic Alheira is made and smoked with chicken, turkey, partridge, veal, or rabbit, but you can also find some pork variations.

-3. Francesinha - There is no English translation for francesinha; if there were it might be “don’t order unless you’re really hungry”.
-This is definitely a dish that foodies will want to sample, but you may want to split it with someone else.
-Francesinha originates from Porto and consists of bread stuffed with several different meats, covered with melted cheese, and a fried egg.
-If that wasn’t enough, it’s then served with a tomato and beer sauce!
-Be sure ask around to find out where the locals like to grab one of these hunger quenching sandwiches.
+• Francesinha: There is no English translation for francesinha; if there were, it might be "don't order unless you're really hungry."
+It's a dish for foodies, but you'd best split it with someone else.
+Francesinha originates from Porto and consists of bread stuffed with several different types of meat, covered with melted cheese and a fried egg.
+It's then served with a tomato and beer sauce!
+Be sure to ask around to find out where the locals like to grab one of these hunger-quenching sandwiches.

-5. Sardinhas grelhadas (Grilled Sardines) - Another famous seafood treat to try in Portugal is grilled sardines.
-Many Portuguese make use of the grill, and it really brings out the smokey flavor in these morsels.
+• Sardinhas grelhadas (Grilled Sardines): Another famous seafood treat to try in Portugal is grilled sardines.
+Many Portuguese use the grill, which really brings out the smokey flavor in these morsels.
 Very commonly served in restaurants, grilled sardines can also be found as street food, served simply with a piece of bread.

 Outdoor travel in Portugal

-Besides food and wine, Portugal is also a hidden secret for outdoor travelers.
-Hiking and cycling are two of the most popular activities for active and adventure tours visiting Portugal.
-The Azores islands and Madeira archipelago off the coast are great spots for getting away from it all.
-And the mainland isn’t too shabby either with Portugal’s coastline offering spectacular views.
+Besides food and wine, Portugal is also a hidden gem for adventure travelers.
+Hiking and cycling are two of Portugal's most popular activities for active and adventure tours.
+You can enjoy them right on the mainland along Portugal's coastline, which offers spectacular views.
+Otherwise, the Azores islands and Madeira archipelago off the coast are great for peace and tranquility.

-Bear in mind that most hiking or cycling tours that visit Portugal are fairly strenuous given the hilly terrain.
-If you’d rather not spend your entire vacation on the trails, consider choosing a Portugal tour that includes a few optional hiking activities on the itinerary.
+Remember that most hiking or cycling tours in Portugal are pretty strenuous, given the hilly terrain.
+If you'd rather not spend your entire vacation on the trails, consider choosing a Portugal tour that includes a few optional hiking activities on the itinerary.

-1. Penada-Geres - Oddly, Portugal only has one official national park, the Penada-Geres.
-Situated in the northern part of the country and crossing the Spanish border, Penada- Geres is stunningly beautiful, and a great area for wildlife viewing, camping, walking, and hiking.
-There are several trails throughout the park, suitable for all different physical levels.
+• Penada-Geres: Oddly, Portugal only has one official national park, Penada-Geres.
+Situated in the northern part of the country and crossing the Spanish border, Penada-Geres is stunningly beautiful and an excellent spot for wildlife viewing, camping, walking, and hiking.
+Several trails throughout the park are suitable for all physical levels.

-2. Rota Vicentina - All you long distance hikers out there should not miss a chance to enjoy the challenging yet rewarding Rota Vicentina trail.
-There are two main trails, a coastal route, the “Fisherman’s Trail” and a route that goes inland called “The Historical Way”.
-The Rota Vicentina covers 450 km (280 miles), and its southernmost point is actually the southernmost tip of Europe, Cabo de São Vicente.
+• Rota Vicentina: Long-distance hikers will enjoy the challenging yet rewarding Rota Vicentina trail.
+There are two main trails: a coastal route, the "Fisherman's Trail," and an inland route called "The Historical Way."
+The Rota Vicentina covers 450 km (280 miles); its southernmost point is the southernmost tip of Europe, Cabo de São Vicente.

-3. Madeira - Off the North African coast, Madeira is the perfect getaway for outdoorsy travelers seeking a truly off the beaten path experience.
-The paths are not for the faint of heat, so be sure you’re prepared for some steep and challenging hiking, but the work is well worth the reward as you take in amazing views from the summits around the islands.
+• Madeira: Off the North African coast, Madeira is the perfect getaway for outdoorsy travelers seeking a truly off-the-beaten-path experience.
+The paths are not for the faint of heart, so be prepared to be challenged with steep and strenuous hiking—the amazing views from the summits around the islands are well worth the effort.

-Portugal’s serpentine Douro River lends itself beautifully to Europe river cruising.
-And, for those looking for off-the-beaten-path cruising, this emerging destination can be a fun one to check off your list before the rest of the world discovers it.
+Portugal's serpentine Douro River is an interesting, off-the-beaten-path cruising destination that you should check off your list before the rest of the world discovers it.

 Typically, Douro River cruises sail roundtrip from Porto, set in western Portugal near the Atlantic Ocean.
 Cruises head east to Vega de Terron, Spain, about 125 miles down the Douro River.
-Along the way, your small river cruise unveils a world food, wine, history and music, past ripe vineyards and quiet villages.
+Along the way, your small river cruise unveils a world of food, wine, history, and music, past the ripe vineyards and quiet villages.

-Small river cruises on the Douro introduce travelers to this UNESCO World Heritage Site, which is as culturally significant as it is beautiful.
-Known for its miles upon miles of vineyards, the Douro River Valley is home to some of Europe’s friendliest and most welcoming people, a hefty amount of excellent Port wine and Portuguese pingo, similar to espresso (and paella as you cruise into Spain).
+Small river cruises on the Douro introduce travelers to this UNESCO World Heritage Site, which is as culturally significant as beautiful.
+Known for its miles upon miles of vineyards, the Douro River Valley is home to some of Europe's friendliest and most welcoming people.
+Here, you can indulge in excellent Port wine and Portuguese pingo, similar to espresso (and paella as you cruise into Spain).

-Appreciate the vastness and beauty of the terraced vineyards on both sides of the river - these are the grapes grown for the wine that ultimately becomes port, after the addition of Portuguese brandy (aguardente) - and you’ll sample it right at the source!
+Appreciate the vastness and beauty of the terraced vineyards on both sides of the river.
+These grapes ultimately become port after adding Portuguese brandy (aguardente) — you'll sample it right at the source!

-Look for signs of the Alto Douro’s long history (in fact, this is the world’s oldest formally demarcated wine region) at area wineries, where you may glimpse original stone foundations or dine in a centuries-old estate.
+Join a winery tour and look for signs of the Alto Douro's long history at area wineries.
+This is the world's oldest formally demarcated wine region, and you're likely to see original stone foundations or dine in a centuries-old estate.

-Throughout your Douro cruise, get your fill of the port wine that defines the area’s industry, but also the red and white table wines that are garnering interest worldwide.
-If it’s harvest time when you cruise the Douro River, ask about picking grapes or stomping them with the local residents and winemakers.
+Throughout your Douro cruise, you'll get your fill of the iconic port wine and red and white table wines garnering interest worldwide.
+If you cruise the Douro River during the harvest, you may also pick grapes or stomp them with the residents and winemakers.

 Portugal Reviews & Ratings